xyproto/orbiton/README.md

              Remove an empty column when in the Markdown table editor.
 * `ctrl-k` - Delete characters to the end of the line, then delete the line.
 * `ctrl-g` - Display simple help the first 2 times, then toggle the status bar.
-             Can also jump to definitions (experimental feature), and jump back with `ctrl-t`.
+             Can also jump to definitions (experimental feature).
 * `ctrl-_` - Insert a symbol by typing in a 2-letter [digraph](https://raw.githubusercontent.com/xyproto/digraph/main/digraphs.txt).
 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
 For Agda and Ivy, insert a symbol.